National Cadet Corps (India): Cadet Ranks

 JD boys and JW girls are given ranks up to Company Sergeant Major (CSM) in the Army Wing.
 Only SD boys and SW girls are given ranks above CSM in the Army Wing.

-In the Air Force and Navy Wings JD boys and JW girls are given ranks up to Cadet Warrant Officer/Petty Officer Cadet only and SD boys and SW girls are given ranks above Cadet Warrant Officer/Petty Officer Cadet.
+In the Air Force and Navy Wings, JD boys and JW girls are given ranks up to Cadet Warrant Officer/Petty Officer Cadet only, and SD boys and SW girls are given ranks above Cadet Warrant Officer/Petty Officer Cadet.

 Regular Officers

 The NCC directorates are headed by service officers of the rank of major general and equivalent; group headquarters are headed by service officers of the rank of brigadiers and equivalent.
-Regular NCC (Army Wing) units are commanded by officers of the rank of Colonel (selection grade); independent NCC Units (Army) are commanded by service officer of the rank of colonel (TS)/lieutenant colonel/major or equivalent.
-They are responsible for proper training, planning and execution of NCC activities.
+Regular NCC (Army Wing) units are commanded by officers of the rank of Colonel (selection grade); independent NCC Units (Army) are commanded by a service officer of the rank of Colonel (TS)/lieutenant colonel/major, or equivalent.
+They are responsible for the proper training, planning, and execution of NCC activities.
 In addition, each battalion also has an Administration Officer of the rank of Lieutenant Colonel/ Major.

 Whole Time Lady Officers

-A cadre of whole time lady officers (WTLO) with cadre strength 110 officers has been sanctioned in 1995.
-They are to be commissioned partly through departmental channel and partly through UPSC in a phased manner.
+A cadre of whole-time lady officers (WTLO) with a cadre strength of 110 officers was sanctioned in 1995.
+They are to be commissioned partly through the departmental channel and partly through the UPSC in a phased manner.

 Associate NCC Officer

 ANO is an important link in the NCC organization between the battalion and the cadets.
-As a matter of fact, ANO is the feeder node of NCC since they are the one who is in direct contact with the cadets all throughout the year.
-There are two training establishments namely Officers Training Academy, Kamptee and Officers Training Academy, Gwalior.
+As a matter of fact, ANO is the feeder node of NCC since they are the ones who are in direct contact with the cadets throughout the year.
+There are two training establishments, namely the Officers Training Academy, Kamptee, and the Officers Training Academy, Gwalior.
 These two institutions train the school and college teachers selected to head the company/troop.
 Courses in these institutions range from 21 days to 90 days in duration.

-"ANOs are commissioned in NCC and not compare in regular Armed forces".
+"ANOs are commissioned in NCC and not compared in regular Armed Forces.".

 Associate NCC officers are given the following ranks according to their seniority and their training.